Your Visit Is Confirmed — Let’s Help You Prepare

 Visitors are welcome during your consult.
 Many families find it helpful to have another adult available for older siblings so we can focus fully on you and baby.
 Some parents feel more comfortable speaking openly when the room is quieter—you get to choose what feels best.
 Your comfort matters—physically and emotionally

-When we come to your home, we want the visit to feel calm, comfortable, and aligned with your real life—not a staged version of it.
+• When we come to your home, we want the visit to feel calm, comfortable, and aligned with your real life, not a staged version of it.

 Who Can Be Present?

+Older siblings are absolutely welcome, we love seeing your whole family.
 If possible, having another adult available to supervise or entertain little ones can make the visit smoother, especially during latch or oral function assessments.

 Support people (partners, grandparents, etc.) are encouraged to join.
 It’s incredibly helpful for them to hear the care plan in real time so everyone is on the same page moving forward.